Inference in Auctions with Many Bidders Using Transaction Prices

 As already mentioned, our paper provides inference based only on transaction prices.
 This aspect of our paper resembles the recent work by \cite{GuerreLuo2022}.
 However, there are considerable differences between this paper and our contribution.
 In particular, \cite{GuerreLuo2022} considers first-price auctions in which the number of bidders in each auction is random and has finite support.
-In this context, they establish that the winning bid is increasing in the number of bidders and, hence, the density of the winning bids exhibits discontinuities as the number of bidders changes.
-Our framework has many differences with \citet{GuerreLuo2022}.
-First, their identification strategy relies on the assumption that the number of bidders is finite, while we specialize in the case when this amount diverges.
+In this context, they establish that the winning bid increases with the number of bidders and that the density of winning bids exhibits discontinuities as the number of bidders changes.
+Our framework differs significantly from \citet{GuerreLuo2022}.
+First, their identification strategy relies on the assumption that the number of bidders is finite, whereas we focus on the case where it diverges.
 Thus, the contributions are designed for different empirical environments.
 Second, their argument does not apply to second-price auctions, while ours does.
-Third, their method relies on observing a large number of auctions, while ours can deal with applications with a finite number of them.
+Third, their method relies on observing a large number of auctions, whereas ours can handle applications with a finite number of auctions.
 Finally, their paper delivers identification analysis, while ours focuses on inference.

-Finally, our paper is also connected to the literature on testing in auction models. \citet{DonaldPaarsch1996} introduces parametric tests within the context of IPV setups. \citet{HaileHongShum2003} devises nonparametric tests for common values in first-price auctions. \citet{JunPinkseWan2010} develops a nonparametric test for affiliation. \citet{HortacsuKastl2012} proposes a test of common values when some bidders have information about rivals' bids. \citet{HillShneyerov2013} develops a test for common values in first-price auctions utilizing tail indices. \citet{LiuLuo2017} puts forward a nonparametric test for comparing valuation distributions in first-price auctions.
+Finally, our paper is also connected to the literature on testing in auction models. \citet{DonaldPaarsch1996} introduces parametric tests within the context of IPV setups. \citet{HaileHongShum2003} devises nonparametric tests for common values in first-price auctions. \citet{JunPinkseWan2010} develops a nonparametric test for affiliation. \citet{HillShneyerov2013} develops a test for common values in first-price auctions utilizing tail indices. \citet{LiuLuo2017} puts forward a nonparametric test for comparing valuation distributions in first-price auctions.
 Compared with these studies, our test in Section \ref{sec:sp-index} serves as a model specification test.
-Specifically, we consider testing if the support of the valuation distribution is bounded and the density is strictly positive near the upper end-point, both of which are typically imposed in the existing literature.
+Specifically, we consider testing whether the support of the valuation distribution is bounded and whether the density is strictly positive near the upper endpoint, both of which are typically imposed as regularity conditions in the existing literature.